amscanne/huptime/README.md

 intelligently `exec` a new copy of the program *without* closing any bound sockets and without requiring any changes to the program.

-Note that this is not simply a restart, but may be a new version of the application, with config changes and code changes.
+Note that this is not simply a reload but rather a new version of the application with config changes and code changes (as both now appear on disk).

-When the new copy of the program tries to bind the same socket, we will silently replace it with the still-open socket from the previous version.
+When the new copy of the program tries to bind the same socket, huptime will silently replace it with the still-open socket from the previous version.

 There are two fundamental modes of operation: